Debt-to-Income Ratio

 How to figure the qualifying ratio

-Most conventional mortgage loans need a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Usually, conventional mortgage loans require a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be spent on housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be spent on housing (including mortgage principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt.
-Recurring debt includes car loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month that can be spent on housing costs and recurring debt.
+Recurring debt includes things like vehicle payments, child support and credit card payments.

 For example: